DanSample/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Databases store their data into grouped rows and columns.

+  SQL is the used to communicate and interact with a database.

 - [ ] Why do tables need a `primary key`?

+  To uniquely identify each row or piece of data in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  An intermediary table.

 ## Minimum Viable Product